Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Reals and simple groups

 where the last equality follows from \cref{tn betti quotient}.

-It remains to construct the directed sequence $G_1 \to G_2 \to \cdots$ and the elements $g_i \in G_i$ so that the items above are satisfied.
-Starting with $G_1$, note that \cref{MS item H2} holds by \cref{tn homology}, because $G_1$ has property $[T_2]$, and there is nothing to check for the other items, before $g_1$ has been chosen.
-So suppose by induction that $G_1, \ldots, G_i$ and the elements $g_1, \ldots, g_{i-1}$ have been constructed so that all items above are satisfied.
-Using \cref{special element}, we choose a special element $g_i \in G_i$.
-For an integer $k \in \N$ to be specified later, we define $G_{i+1} \coloneqq G_i / \normal{g_i^k}$.
-This is the group-theoretic Dehn filling arising from the triple $(G_i, \langle g_i \rangle, \langle g_i^k \rangle)$.
-By \cref{induction step}, if $k$ is large enough, $G_{i+1}$ is non-elementary hyperbolic with no non-trivial finite normal subgroups, giving \cref{MS item hyp}, and we can choose the set $B$ to be such that \cref{MS item inj} is satisfied, and the elements $g_1, \ldots, g_{i-1}$ have the same order in $G_{i+1}$, giving part of \cref{MS item elements}.
-Choosing $k = p^{a_i}$, for a sufficiently large $a_i$ such that $a_i - a_{i-1} - 1$ is a positive power of $\alpha(i-1)$ gives the rest of \cref{MS item elements}, thanks to the last statement of \cref{induction step}.
+It remains to construct the directed sequence $G_0 \to G_1 \to \cdots$ and the elements $g_i \in G_i$ so that the items above are satisfied.
+Starting with $G_0$, note that \cref{MS item H2} holds by \cref{tn homology}, because $G_0$ has property $[T_2]$, and there is nothing to check for the other items, before $g_0$ has been chosen.
+So suppose by induction that $G_0, \ldots, G_i$ and the elements $g_0, \ldots, g_{i-1}$ have been constructed so that all items above are satisfied.
+Apply \cref{induction step prescribed power} with $k = k_i$, a finite set $B$ to be specified later (and any $x, H$).
+Let $g_i$ be the resulting element and $G_{i+1}$ the Dehn filling quotient. \cref{induction step prescribed power} directly gives \cref{MS item hyp}.
+By choosing $B$ large enough, we can ensure that \cref{MS item inj} is satisfied, and that the elements $g_j : j < i$ maintain the same order in $G_{i+1}$; this together with \cref{induction step prescribed power} gives \cref{MS item elements}.